socialAPIS/YoutubeDownloader-GUI-PHP/README.md

 1. Download the code for the newest release: [v1.0.0](./releases/release%20v1.0.0.zip)
 2. Unzip the code to your web server
-3. Open the folder with your browser
+3. Open the terminal in your server folder and run `composer install`
-4. Open the terminal in your server folder and run `composer install`
+4. Run the server
-5. Run the server
+5. Open server link in your browser

 ### Git